So let's recap, we currently know:

 We now need to connect the two machines together.
 For this, we will use two fiber media converters (FMCs).
 For those that may not know, fiber media converters convert electrical signals to optical signals and vice-versa.
 When an electrical signal is converted to an optical signal, a wavelength, it transmits using lasers or LEDs, and receives with photodetectors.
 Our coupler is compatible with the 1310nm and 1550nm (nanometer) wavelengths, which is the infrared part of the light spectrum.
 Generally multimode operates at 1310nm and single mode operates at 1550nm.

-I purchased two TP-Link MC100CM FMCs ($35 USD~).
+I purchased two TP-Link MC100CM FMCs ($35 USD~) (These are no longer manufactured and have been replaced by the MC200CM.
+You can pick them up at Amazon).
 They are 10/100 compatible, multimode, SC fiber and have a range of 1.2miles.
 This will allow our two PIs (or laptops) to communicate with one another.
 This decision was based on the price and reviews.
 When choosing a fiber media converter you have to remember what your requirements and restrictions are:

 - Connector Type